 A look at the latest in local food, dining and drinking news

-Update: Selland's Market-Café on Broadway will open Friday, April 28, from 11 a.m.-9 p.m., offering its traditional lineup of wood-fired pizzas, sandwiches and desserts.
-Selland's updated its menu in March with over 30 new items, and those will be featured at the new location, including a spinach and artichoke pizza, a sandwich with roast beef marinated in garlic-parsley vinaigrette and a spicy Moroccan chicken burger.
+Update: Selland's Market-Café on Broadway opened Friday, April 28, offering its traditional lineup of wood-fired pizzas, sandwiches and desserts.
+Selland's updated its menu in March with over 30 new items, and those are featured at the new location, including a spinach and artichoke pizza, a sandwich with roast beef marinated in garlic-parsley vinaigrette and a spicy Moroccan chicken burger.